leok7v/leok7v.github.io/page3.md

 User facing applications are usually written using Unity 3D, OpenGL/DDX and other GL frameworks.

 System software also supports h/w manufacturing process, cameras calibration, overall components testing.

+Major achivements:
+ - [x] instrumental role in rearchitecting and reimplemting of complete IMU, IR Cameras triangulation pipeline for two systems that are build by the company and shipped to customers.
+Generated hundreds of millions of dollars revenue for the company.
+ - [x] invented and implemented new FPGA friendly algorithms for tracking controller hardware.
+ - [x] lead embedded Android AOSP initative that resulted in succefull 3D VR laptop design, verification, development and production.

 During my course of duty I have:
  - [x] re-implemented ~~250,000~~ lines of C++ code (Windows only, R&D quality, ridden with STL/ATL/MFC)